sjmd/orientation/content/welcome/the-goal.md

 weight: 1
 ---

-**The goal of Social Justice, Minus Dogma (SJMD)** is to chart a path toward equity -- actual, living social justice -- removing the barriers created by the social justice dogma by providing a space for learning, teaching, and community.
+**The goal of Social Justice, Minus Dogma (SJMD)** is to remove the barriers created by social justice dogma and chart a path toward equity -- actual, living social justice -- by providing a space for learning, teaching, and community.

 **Our goal with Orientation** is to introduce you to the Course, the technology, and give you a sense of what to expect — we’ll also give you a chance to introduce yourself to us.